This is the multi-page printable view of this section. Click here to print.

 You can create and manage log streams.

 You can create a new log stream in a log group.
-Follow these steps to create a log stream.
+To create a Hog stream, follow the steps below.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.